-For an informal discussion about the post please contact Dr Stephanie Schüller via email at s.schuller@uea.ac.uk.
+For an informal discussion about the posts please contact Vassilios Vassiliou, Clinical Professor of Cardiac Medicine and Director of the Norwich Clinical Academic Training Office, via v.vassiliou@uea.ac.uk.

 UEA is part of the Norwich Research Park

 Norwich Research Park (NRP) membership locates UEA in one of the largest concentrations of research institutes in the whole of Europe - four independent internationally-renowned research institutes: John Innes Centre, Quadram Institute, Earlham Institute and The Sainsbury Laboratory; with the University of East Anglia and Norfolk and Norwich University Hospitals NHS Foundation Trust, supported and funded by The John Innes Foundation, The Gatsby Foundation, and UKRI Biotechnology and Biological Sciences Research Council.